LEVOSALBUTAMOL

 LEVOSALBUTAMOL may cause central nervous system stimulation; hence LEVOSALBUTAMOL should be used cautiously if prescribed by the doctor for use in patients with seizures as it might worsen the condition.

-You may experience headache and shakiness after using LEVOSALBUTAMOL.
-Drink plenty of water and take rest to manage your headache.
+After using $ name, you may experience headaches and shakiness.
+Drink plenty of water and rest to manage your headache.
 Shakiness goes away gradually.
 Consult your doctor if these symptoms persist longer.

-Bronchodilators like LEVOSALBUTAMOL may cause rapid and irregular heartbeat, blood pressure changes and an electrocardiogram (ECG) changes.
-Please seek medical advice before using LEVOSALBUTAMOL if you are heart disease patient.
+Bronchodilators like LEVOSALBUTAMOL may cause rapid and irregular heartbeat, changes in blood pressure, and changes in electrocardiogram (ECG).
+Please seek medical advice before using LEVOSALBUTAMOL if you are a heart disease patient.

 Bronchodilators like LEVOSALBUTAMOL should be cautiously used only under a doctor's supervision if you have any heart, liver, kidney diseases, hypokalaemia, hyperthyroidism (overactive thyroid), stomach ulcer, seizure (fits), high blood pressure, and diabetes.